-When you're financing a vehicle, it’s wise to choose a loan term that you can comfortably repay each month but also one that doesn’t last for too long.
+When you're financing a vehicle, it’s wise to choose a car loan term that you can comfortably repay each month but also one that doesn’t last for too long.
 It’s a balance between how much you want to pay in interest charges and how large of a car payment you can handle.
+Car buyers with tarnished credit should be thinking of a maximum loan term of between 48 and 60 months.

-Typically, borrowers are recommended to choose a loan term that’s 60 months or less – especially if you’re set to have a higher-than-average interest rate.
+Car loans are typically referred to in months instead of years.
+The standard car loan financing terms are usually 36 to 84 months, but this varies by automaker and lender.
+Typically, borrowers are recommended to choose a loan term that’s 60 months or less – especially if you’re set to have a higher-than-average interest rate, which is common for borrowers with bad credit.

 The key to choosing a loan term is understanding how much you’re going to pay over time and your position as a borrower.
 If you have poor credit, you’re likely to pay more when you finance due to a higher interest rate.
 Keep your interest charges in mind while choosing a loan term because they can add up quickly.